brian-workman/mimir-poc/README.md

 # mimir-poc
-A set of runbooks and templates for deploying a Mimir cluster and edge clusters
+A set of runbooks and templates for deploying a Mimir cluster w/ Grafana and edge clusters that push node metrics to the central Mimir cluster